 In many traditional African societies, including the Ga-Dangme people, the Stool symbolises chiefly authority and represents the throne or seat of power.
 The Stool is not seen as a mere physical object but is believed to carry deep spiritual and symbolic significance.
 It represents the authority of the chief or king and is often used in ceremonies, rituals, and official functions to signify the presence and legitimacy of the chief's rule.

-Engage yourself with the following activities after reading the above focal area https://youtu.be/B80orxWnlal?si=sxZvBrL8kClrr98u (Video isnt available anymore)
+Engage yourself with the following activities after reading the above focal area

-Click the links below to watch videos (e.g. enstoolment of chief/festivals any Ga-Dangme ethnic group)
+Click the links below to watch videos (e.g. enstoolment of chief/festivals in Ga-Dangme ethnic group)